Limits on the Statistical Description of Charged de Sitter Black Holes: Conclusions

 It is also instructive to compare our findings with those of \cite{Maulik:2025phe,Blacker:2025zca}, which reported log-$T$ corrections for both cold and charged Nariai black holes.
 These studies derived corrections to the partition function by analyzing the (near-) zero modes of the Euclidean gravitational path integral.
 Specifically, in the Nariai limit, these zero modes are related to what is sometimes referred to as the large diffeomorphisms of the near-horizon de Sitter region.
 Since the appropriate evaluation of these modes involves a complexification of the geometry that takes one outside of the static patch, this seems to implicitly rely on a choice of reference frame different from ours.
 We therefore expect that their approach, phrased in terms of the heat capacity, corresponds to a normalization of the Killing vector different from the Bousso-Hawking one.

-In summary, to fully understand the relation between the different approaches that study corrections to near-extremal black holes in de Sitter space, it is necessary to explicitly compute the one-loop quantum corrections and understand the importance of a physical observer.
+In summary, to fully understand the relation between the different approaches that study one-loop corrections to near-extremal black holes in de Sitter space, it is crucial to appreciate and understand their dependence on the selected normalization for the temperature, i.e. the particular physical observer that is being considered.
 This perspective seems to be in line with other recent developments that stress the role of the observer in de Sitter space \cite{Chandrasekaran:2022cip,Chen:2024rpx,Kudler-Flam:2024psh,Maldacena:2024spf,Speranza:2025joj,Chen:2025jqm}.